Wild, Precious Life

 Archetypes, like the Green Man, are symbols that speak to us from a very deep, collectively human place.
 Similar to dream imagery, they connect two worlds: earthly matters with higher wisdom and inspiration, and can instill important guidance and hope, if we learn to speak their visual language of the heart.
 Instinctively attractive to us, these special symbols occur throughout the world in interesting theme-and-variation, motifs that "vary a great deal without losing their basic pattern" as Jung described their universal manifestations.
 We find these representations collectives in all cultures, indicating that human beings everywhere dip into this same, communal pool.
 Jung wrote that archetypes "are like riverbeds, which dry up when the water deserts them, but which it can find again at any time."
 Each is like "an old watercourse along which the water of life flowed for centuries, digging a deep channel for itself.
 The longer it has flowed in this channel the more likely it is that sooner or later the water will return to its old bed."

 Observing and celebrating these old solar festivals, as well as following other cycles of astrology, are ways in which I have been able to find my own way back to these "old watercourses."
 Believing in forest spirits, woodland sprites — or that planetary movements affect human affairs — is certainly proof for many people that you are off your rocker!
 Yet, over and over again I have observed how the cycles of planets have coincided with periods of intense challenge in my life as well as the lives of my clients.
-I have also witnessed how my garden responds in a lush show of thanks when I express, through my garden altar and other seasonal rituals, respect and gratitude for the elemental spirits that reside around this little clearing in the woods I call home.
+I have also witnessed how my garden responds in a lush show of thanks when I express, through my garden altar and other seasonal rituals, respect and gratitude for the elemental spirits that reside in and around this little clearing in the woods I call home.

 "Let the soft animal of your body love what it loves"